Understand how response limits in Polly for Microsoft Teams work and what they mean for you

 - Paid Plans: For paid users, if you hit or exceed your limit before your next billing period (when your subscription auto-renews) then you will get a warning message from Polly but you will still be able to create and collect responses.

-💡 Learn more about the Polly's pricing plans for Microsoft Teams here.
+💡 Need more responses?
+Learn more about our pricing plans here.